-While the potatoes simmer, peel and finely chop the onions.
-Trim the roots and top 3cm off the leeks, then halve them and rinse out any grit.
+2. While the potatoes simmer, peel and finely chop the onions.
+Trim the roots and woody greens off the leeks, then halve them and rinse out any grit.
 Finely slice the leeks.
 Trim, peel and finely chop the carrots.
 Trim the dry ends off the celery sticks, then finely slice them.

 4. While the veg fry, rinse the mushrooms and tear them into small pieces.
 Peel and grate or crush the garlic.
 Drain and rinse the lentils.

 5. Stir the mushrooms and garlic into the veg.
 Fry for 5 mins, stirring often, till the mushrooms look juicy.
-Fill and boil your kettle.
+Fill and boil your kettle again.
 Preheat your oven to 200°C/Fan 180°C/Gas 6.

 6. Stir the lentils into the veg.
-Add the tomato sauce and 1 tbsp Worcester sauce.
-Add the bouquet garni (you can tie the herbs together to make them easier to fish out later).
-Stir in 400ml boiling water.
-Cover, bring the to a boil then turn the heat down and simmer for 10-15 mins, stirring now and then, till the sauce has thickened and the veg are tender.
+Add the tomato ketchup and 1 tbsp Worcester sauce.
+Drop in the bouquet garni (you can tie the herbs together to make them easier to fish out later).
+Stir in 400ml hot water from the kettle.
+Cover, bring the to a boil, then turn the heat down and simmer for 10-15 mins, stirring now and then, till the sauce has thickened and the veg are tender.

-Taste the veg and lentils and add a pinch more salt or pepper if needed.
-Fish out the bouquet garni and discard.
+8. Taste the veg and lentils and add a pinch more salt or pepper, if needed.
+Fish out the bouquet garni and discard it.
 Ladle the pie filling into a large ovenproof dish.
 Scatter the potatoes and cheese over the top.
 Slide the dish into the oven and bake for 20-25 mins till golden brown and bubbling.
 Serve the shepherdess pie in warm bowls.

-To make a mash topping for the top, rather than a rösti topping, roughly chop the potatoes and boil them for 20 mins till tender.
+To make a mash topping, rather than a rösti topping, roughly chop the potatoes and boil them for 20-25 mins till tender.
 You'll need to make the lentil filling in a separate pan while the potatoes simmer.
-When the potatoes are tender, drain them, tip them back into the pan, add 1 tbsp oil, some salt and pepper, and the grated cheese and mash.
+When the potatoes are cooked through, drain them, tip them back into the pan, add 1 tbsp oil, some salt and pepper, and the grated cheese and mash.